 Instead of using in-house writers, use an outsourced writing service.
 A content writing service is by far the most efficient way to create original content at scale.

 By leveraging a content writing agency’s services, you can focus on the highest priorities of your business without having to worry about creating quality content to represent your brand.

 Instead, the outsourced content writers will take care of that for you.
 For this, we recommend going with WordAgents, a content writing agency with 100% American writers.
 You can take this a step further by partnering with influencers and ask them to create content for you too.
 However, for that you need to find genuine influencers by leveraging an influencer audit tool.
 These influencers can then create stellar engaging content for your blog.

 The main benefit of outsourcing content creation is that it frees up precious time in your schedule to focus on higher-priority tasks that will drive your bottom-line growth.
 By choosing the agency route instead of hiring in-house creatives, you save on employment insurance, benefit costs, and other employee-related expenses.
-The writers you hire should create content that’s engaging and SEO optimized.
+The writers you hire should create content that’s engaging, SEO optimized, and checked for plagiarism.
+You can head over to this complete guide about plagiarism for more information.
 They should also have experience writing 2,000+ word posts as they rank the highest.
 For some examples of quality content, check this law firm SEO guide.
 It is a long-form post that is optimized for both SEO and engagement.
 It is also written to attract and convert a specific audience, law firms.